krange/AS3-Bootstrap/README.md

 Bootstrap uses AS3 Signals for dispatching of all events.
 The PureMVC version is also built upon the PureMVC Fabrication utility which adds many useful features to typical PureMVC programming syntax as well as simpler integration when building modular applications.

+In the Downloads section you will find SWCs built currently for the 3.5.0 and 4.1.0 Flex SDKs.
+I will be adding additional SDK builds once I get a chance to test.
+If you require a different SDK, you can download the source and add SDKs via the ANT script.

 ## What does Bootstrap provide?

 The main function of Bootstrap is to simplify the process to load common external resources through an XML file.
 It also provides the user with a few helpful additional utility classes like integrating preloaders in Flex as well as progress classes integrated with the load.